msudol/hubot-discobot/README.md

 ### Examples

+Using the environment variables for your bot, you can set a custom status.
+Documentation available: https://discord.js.org/#/docs/main/stable/typedef/ActivityOptions

+Activity type can be one of:  PLAYING, STREAMING, LISTENING, WATCHING, COMPETING

-See the examples folder for a script in javascript that can set the bots current activity.
+For additional scripting examples, see the examples folder for a script in javascript that can set the bots current activity.